llianga/RLSTCcode/README.md

 - scikit-learn==0.24.2
 - tqdm==4.62.0
 - numpy==1.19.2
-- Datasets can be downloaded from [here](https://drive.google.com/file/d/1g-LA6UX3MLXJn0_XAaXq0NmCrT8VD-Y8/view?usp=drive_link), and tar -zxvf data.tar.gz -C ./data/
+- Datasets can be downloaded from [here](https://drive.google.com/file/d/1LNIPnAAfyZNBaUvRoV6ghITCcgaMJ-sw/view?usp=drive_link), and tar -xzvf data.tar.gz

 ## Preprocessing
 To get the required data or you can directly use our provided dataset.